xavier150/Blender-For-UnrealEngine-Addons/README.md

 The socket and collision shapes is done directly in Blender.
 You can choose precisely the different animations that need to be exported.
 Also tha addon includes a potential error checker to avoid problems with exporting.
+And since the last version it is possible to generate scripts for unreal who will import the assets or generate level sequencer

 You can see tuto and doc here:
 How export assets from blender: [Link](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/How%20export%20assets%20from%20Blender.md) </br>